donohoe/alice-docs/README.md

 5. When asked to confirm, choose `OK`
 6. Copy the URL that appears in as the new link
 7. Click the "X" in top-right corner to close.

+### Getting the document ID

+Now that you have the URL you need to get the ID from it.
+This is relatively easy.

+The URL will look like this:

+`docs.google.com/document/d/e/2PACX-1vQ76OboMhN5zvMZ43LMsu3SvnGts7m8eM3k0VAB5rL22KNjOISNNpN4xCMNyA0dwkf15pxjZ7z1C48i/pub`

+and uou're intersted in this part:

+`docs.google.com/document/d/e/`__`2PACX-1vQ76OboMhN5zvMZ43LMsu3SvnGts7m8eM3k0VAB5rL22KNjOISNNpN4xCMNyA0dwkf15pxjZ7z1C48i`__`/pub`

+### Modiying the code

+8. Open up public/index.php
+9. Update the line to reflect the ID of your dodument:
+  * `$response = $document->Run( "YOUR-DOCUMENT-ID" );`

+### Here's one I made earlier...

 There are a number of Google Documents already Published to the web that demonstrates styles and functioanlity.
 They include: